restcord/restcord/docs/_docs/Guild/Modify Guild Embed.md

 ## Description

 Modify a guild embed object for the guild.
 All attributes may be passed in with JSON and modified.
-Requires the &#039;MANAGE_GUILD&#039; permission.
+Requires the MANAGE_GUILD permission.

 ## Parameters